-In this article, you’ll learn what is a piston, types of pistons, its clearance, its head or shape, and high performing pistons.
-And also you can download the PDF file of this article.
+In this article, you’ll learn what is a piston How it works? types of pistons, clearance, piston head or shape, and high performing pistons everything explained in detail with diagrams.
+And also, you can download the free PDF file of this article.

 What is a Piston?